U.K.'s West Midlands seeks to cap fares paid by contactless card

 TfWM, which stepped up in June to offer contactless card payments across its bus service, is looking at how to provide a smart ticketing system to ensure that contactless card users get the best rate on a journey, regardless of which mode of transport the customer opts for.

 Inside TfWM’s published budget for 2018-19, the transport authority commits to developing a best-value capping system.
-Customers will be able to use their own contactless EMV card - be it Europay, Mastercard or Visa - to get the best fare.
+Customers will be able to use their own contactless EMV card to get the best fare.

 There are hopes that accepting fare-capped contactless card payments, or cEMV ticketing, will attract new users to public transport and encourage existing customers to make more use of the Midland transport service.